t1mmen/srtd/README.md

+@@ -1,19 +1,15 @@
-# srtd 🪄
+# `srtd` 🪄 Supabase Repeatable Template Definitions

-Live-reloading SQL templates for your Supabase project.
+Live-reloading SQL templates for [Supabase](https://supabase.com) projects.
+DX supercharged! 🚀

-`srtd` makes developing Postgres functions, stored procedures, and RLS policies in Supabase projects a joy by enabling live reloading during development and clean migrations for deployment.
+`srtd` enhances the [Supabase](https://supabase.com) development workflow by adding live-reloading SQL templates, and a single-source-of-truth template migrations system for your database functions, RLS policies, etc. Drastically simplify code reviews 💪

+Built specifically for projects using the standard [Supabase](https://supabase.com) stack (but probably works alright for other Postgres-based projects, too).

 ## Why This Exists 🤔

-Working with Supabase, we found ourselves facing two challenges:
+While building the next-generation [Timely Memory Engine](https://www.timely.com) on [Supabase](https://supabase.com), we found ourselves facing two major annoyances:

 1. Code reviews were painful - function changes showed up as complete rewrites rather than helpful diffs
-2. Testing database changes locally meant constant copy-paste into SQL console
+2. Designing and iterating on database changes locally meant constant friction, like the dance around copy-pasting into SQL console

-Rather than reaching for complex DSLs or expensive tools, we built something simple that solved our specific problems.
-While we built it for ourselves, it should work nicely with any Postgres setup using SQL migrations.
+After over a year of looking-but-not-finding a better way, I paired up with [Claude](https://claude.ai) to eliminate these annoyances.
+Say hello to `srtd`.

 ## Key Features ✨

 - **Live Reload**: Changes to your SQL templates instantly update your local database
+- **Single Source of Truth**: Templates are the source of all (non-mutable) database objects, making code reviews a breeze
-- **Clean Migrations**: Generate proper Supabase migrations when you're ready to deploy
+- **Clean Migrations**: Generate standard [Supabase](https://supabase.com) migrations when you're ready to deploy
 - **Developer Friendly**: Interactive CLI with visual feedback for all operations

+## Requirements

+- Node.js v20.x or higher
+- [Supabase](https://supabase.com) CLI installed and project initialized (with `/supabase` directory)
+- Local Postgres instance running (typically via `supabase start`)

 ## Quick Start 🚀